Alt+F40: 5 games that leave me cold

 Once upon a time, when I became addicted to the head-fucking characters and hand-pixellated scenes, my own imagination regularly had to go into advance to visually pad out the epic conflicts of, say, an FF6 in my mind’s eye.
 The visually more concrete modern Final Fantasys relieve me of this work.
 Today, of course, every game from jumpers to shooters has to struggle with this, whose principle could be implemented with only a few pixels back then (and I had my little problems with the look of the New Super Mario Bros. for example).
 But Final Fantasy’s design is increasingly aiming past my personal design sensibilities.
 The penchant for pomp and kitsch that the games always succumb to – and which, yes, has its friends – simply didn’t feature in my vision of these worlds.
 The result just isn’t for me.
 Hey, Square, how about doing your younger Final Fantasys as Dragon Quest XI S-style demakes?
 Then maybe it could be something with us again!

 Here we go again with the fact that I’m not big on math and I’m just not a min-maxer.
-It’s sad mainly because I’ve loved real-time and -up in principle ever since a sandworm first ate my Spice Harvester in Dune 2 on the Amiga.
+It’s sad mainly because I’ve loved real-time and build-up strategy in principle ever since a sandworm first ate my Spice Harvester in Dune 2 on the Amiga.
 Later we played Command and Conquer 2 on networked PlayStations and later on the Internet and I still love it online.
 Thematically I liked Warcraft and Starcraft even more and what Blizzard did with the units and the story I always thought was fantastic.
 I could lose myself in that lore for hours.
 However, as soon as it went towards Starcraft on the net, it sporiated me so much that I lost all desire for it.
 Instead of building cool bases, these battles are done with the passion and machine precision of a spreadsheet, and to me that’s more like work than anything else.

 You tell me where the front is and where the back is….